At some point in the past week (or five minutes ago after a Google search), you’ve made a resolution to change your life.

 Here are five examples of environmental hacks you can use:

-GO TO THE GYM AFTER WORK: Pack your gym bag BEFORE going to sleep the night before.
+- GO TO THE GYM AFTER WORK: Pack your gym bag BEFORE going to sleep the night before.
 That way, every morning you already have a bag to throw in your car or bring with you.
 As soon as 5pm hits, you are in your car on your way to the gym.
+(Don’t want to head to the gym?
+Here’s how to build a gym in your home).

-EAT HEALTHIER: Don’t give yourself an option of not eating healthy – throw out the junk food in your house and start preparing meals the night before.
-Put a lock on your web browser from ordering pizza online (yes you can do that now), and don’t drive down the street full of fast food places.
+- EAT HEALTHIER: Don’t give yourself the option of not eating healthy – throw out the junk food in your house and start preparing meals the night before.
+Put a lock on your web browser from ordering pizza online (yes, you can do that now), and don’t drive down the street full of fast food places.

-You can also use programming hacks to help build NEW habits:
+You can also use programming hacks to help build NEW healthy habits:

 - EXERCISE: If you want to exercise more, set calendar alerts at the beginning of your week so that every day at 8AM you receive a cue (ding! on your phone) and a reminder to do the activity.
 You’re much more likely to stay on target when the activity has been scheduled ahead of time.

 - WRITING: If you want to write a book, tell yourself you have to write 500 crappy words every day.
+This is how I wrote Level Up Your Life.
 Buy a calendar, and draw a big red X on every day you complete your task.
 Make your singular focus every day continuing the streak.

 And we are finally at the third part of the habit: